 In a way, it's a bit like the adventuring lure that American novelist Jack London inspired in his 1903 short story, The Call of the Wild.
 Inspired, readers went out into the Alaskan wild, to see if they could stand up to its harshness and, in some way, better themselves.
 Gamers hear about the wonderful, rewarding challenge of Dark Souls and rise to meet it themselves.
 And that is what the game does for many, many of its players.

-Dark Souls III is released in Japan on March 24th, and worldwide on April 12th.
+Dark Souls III will be released in Japan on March 24, and worldwide on April 12.
 You can expect to see more coverage of it and the Souls series in the coming weeks.

 Follow Sean on Twitter.